httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Introduction

 There are thousands of different devices accessing the web, each with different device capabilities and preference information.
 These device capabilities include hardware and software characteristics, as well as dynamic user and client preferences.
-Applications that want to allow the server to optimize content delivery and user experience based on such capabilities have, historically, had to rely on passive identification (e.g., by matching User-Agent (Section 5.5.3 of {{RFC7231}}) header field against an established database of client signatures), used HTTP cookies {{RFC6265}} and URL parameters, or use some combination of these and similar mechanisms to enable ad hoc content negotiation.
+Historically, applications that wanted to allow the server to optimize content delivery and user experience based on such capabilities had to rely on passive identification (e.g., by matching User-Agent (Section 5.5.3 of {{RFC7231}}) header field against an established database of client signatures), used HTTP cookies {{RFC6265}} and URL parameters, or use some combination of these and similar mechanisms to enable ad hoc content negotiation.

-Such techniques are expensive to setup and maintain, are not portable across both applications and servers, and make it hard to reason for both client and server about which data is required and is in use during the negotiation:
+Such techniques are expensive to setup and maintain, and are not portable across both applications and servers.
+They also make it hard for both client and server to reason about which data is required and is in use during the negotiation:

   - User agent detection cannot reliably identify all static variables, cannot infer dynamic client preferences, requires external device database, is not cache friendly, and is reliant on a passive fingerprinting surface.
   - Cookie based approaches are not portable across applications and servers, impose additional client-side latency by requiring JavaScript execution, and are not cache friendly.